Telehealth Models for Increasing Access to Behavioral and Mental Health Treatment

 Organization(s): American Psychological Association

 & Integration Using Telehealth & Teleconsultation: A Health Care System for the 21st Century

-Provides recommendations for overcoming policy and legal challenges that pose barriers to the implementation of telehealth.
+Provides recommendations for overcoming policy and legal challenges that pose barriers to the

 Author(s): Townley, C. & Yalowich, R.

 Organization(s): National Academy for State Health Policy

 Brief: Rural Behavioral Health: Telehealth Challenges and Opportunities

 Describes the ways that rural communities are using telehealth to address the behavioral health